civic-data-design-lab/covidnearyou/blog/content/posts/2020-08-13-covid-19-open-spaces-numbers-and-reality-in-nyc/index.md

 #### The Silver Lining

 Covid-19, of its many impacts, has taken away the joys of city living and accentuated the difficult experiences.
 But New Yorkers are resilient and creative.
-Stoop birthday parties, sidewalk ceramic studios, parklet dining color coded with the restaurant’s sign, and streets as space to demand justice. \[BLM street?]
+Stoop birthday parties, sidewalk ceramic studios, parklet dining color coded with the restaurant’s sign, and streets as space to demand justice.
 Moreover, the increased attention on reevaluating public spaces offers hope towards a healthier, more equitable, safer -- livable for all -- city.

 **<iframe width="100%" height="520" frameborder="0" src="https://mit.carto.com/u/laurapk/builder/e37c169c-c929-4de6-a8c5-a19f94af5319/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>**